Anyel-ec/PY-IA-Clustering-Earthquake/README.md

 # Significant Earthquakes, 1965-2016

-Este proyecto analiza y visualiza datos de terremotos significativos entre 1965 y 2016 utilizando técnicas de análisis y visualización de datos.
+This project analyzes and visualizes data on significant earthquakes between 1965 and 2016 using data analysis and visualization techniques.

-## Autor
+## Author
 **Angel Patiño - KMeans**

-## Conjunto de datos
+## Dataset
-El conjunto de datos utilizado se puede encontrar en [Kaggle - USGS Earthquake Database](https://www.kaggle.com/datasets/usgs/earthquake-database).
+The dataset used can be found at [Kaggle - USGS Earthquake Database](https://www.kaggle.com/datasets/usgs/earthquake-database).

-## Descripción
+## Description
-Este código analiza los datos de terremotos para identificar patrones mediante técnicas de agrupación (KMeans).
-Se incluyen visualizaciones interactivas de los resultados utilizando herramientas como Matplotlib, Plotly, Seaborn y Folium.
+This code analyzes earthquake data to identify patterns using clustering techniques (KMeans).
+It includes interactive visualizations of the results using tools such as Matplotlib, Plotly, Seaborn, and Folium.

-## Requisitos
+## Requirements
 - Pandas
 - Matplotlib
 - Plotly